 □ Do you have any views on whether restricting the use of e-cigarettes in current smoke-free areas will aid managers of premises to enforce the current non-smoking regime?
 Yes.
 A number of licensed premises have independently introduced bans on the use of ecigarettes within their premises in recognition of the difficulty they cause their staff in applying the smoking ban within their premises.
 Our colleagues that visit business premises on a regular basis, often hear concerns from owners and managers about confrontation when dealing with people "vaping".
 Some vapers argue "it's not against the law".

-Some employers have had difficulties. e.g. Caerphilly CBC had problems with lorry drivers smoking in their cabs and when tackled claimed they were vaping an e-cig, which made taking action difficult.
-Caerphilly CBC has also received complaints from their own office based staff that colleagues have been using e-cigarettes at their desks and that they may be also be inhaling the vapours in a similar way to second hand smoke.
-Hence Caerphilly amended their no smoking policy to include e-cigs.

-The proposed legislation in smoke-free places should apply equally to tobacco based products and all forms of e-cigarettes.

-□ Do you have any views on the level of fines to be imposed on a person guilty of offences listed under this Part?
+The proposed legislation in smoke-free places should apply equally to tobacco based products and all forms of e-cigarettes. □ Do you have any views on the level of fines to be imposed on a person guilty of offences listed under this Part?
 The power to issue Fixed Penalty Notices and other enforcement provisions need to be consistent with other smoking legislation, and the fines need to be set at such a level as to be a deterrent to (re)offending.
-Receipts from enforcement/Fixed Penalty Notices should be returned to Local Authorities to further support enforcement and education work in this area.

-□ Do you agree with the proposal to establish a national register of retailers of tobacco and nicotine products?
+Receipts from enforcement/Fixed Penalty Notices should be returned to local authorities to further support enforcement and education work in this area. $\hfill\Box$ Do you agree with the proposal to establish a national register of retailers of tobacco and nicotine products?
 Yes.
-The Expert Panel supports the proposal.

-□ Do you believe the establishment of a register will help protect under 18s from accessing tobacco and nicotine products?
+We support the proposal. □ Do you believe the establishment of a register will help protect under 18s from accessing tobacco and nicotine products?